oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/management/logging/LogCaptureForProcessing.md

 Note the DNS name, in this case it's `elasticsearch-client.logging.svc`

-Let's check on the instalation, note that is can take a ew mins for the elastic search to be loaded and installed.
+Let's check on the installation, note that is can take a few mins for the elastic search to be loaded and installed.

 - In the cloud console type :
   - `kubectl get all -n logging`